-In order to continue with your application for Theatre Production, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information to prepare and submit secondary requirements for consideration.
+In order to continue with your application for Theatre Arts - Production, you must complete this step in the application process.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information to prepare and submit additional requirements for consideration.

 If you have any questions, please contact Admissions.

 Resume and Cover Letter

 Theatre Arts - Production is a vibrant and emerging field of study and area of employment.
 Graduates of Humber College's Theatre Arts - Production program go on to exciting careers in such areas of employment as theatre management, live sound production, set and costume design, lighting, props and live event production.
 Similar to the industry itself, Humber's Theatre Arts - Production program requires passion, collaboration and a willingness to work.
 This program will provide opportunities for students to demonstrate leadership within this field.

 In your cover letter, in 500 to 750 words, discuss your knowledge of the theatre production industry, list any high school or community theatre work with which you have been involved and discuss your immediate and long-term objectives.

 Applicants must submit their resume and cover letter through SlideRoom.
 SlideRoom is a secure site where additional requirements are collected, scored and stored.
 Log-in to https://slideroom.com and create your free account.
 There will be additional instructions once your account has been created.

 Applicants must meet both academic and additional requirements in order to meet minimum program eligibility.
 Meeting minimum eligibility does not guarantee an offer of admission.